cgrossmeier/PMPrompts/_Natural-Language-Writing-Style.md

 * Include unexpected word choices or sentence constructions that depart from formulaic patterns.
 * Vary paragraph lengths more dramatically (some 2 sentences, some 8 sentences) rather than consistently 4–5.
 * Occasionally split or combine ideas in ways that reflect human thought processes rather than rigid organization.
-* Vary between contraction usage, favor contractions for word or character limits.
+* Vary between contraction usage, favor contractions for word count or character count limits.

 **Specific AI Pattern Avoidance